ninad/ninad.github.io/README.md

 # ninad.github.io

-This is a collection of my thoughts and bookmarks, versioned and published.
+Hello world, this is a collection of my thoughts and bookmarks, versioned and published.